Akankshaa-17/InstagramLikeImageVideoPicker/README.md

 ```

 # How to use it
-For using this library just use the code below it is simple and straight forward.
+For using this library just use the code below it is simple and straight forward.<br>
 For single image/video selection use this:
 ```
             InstagramPicker